 LinkedIn beats Twitter, YouTube, and Facebook to come out as the most effective social media platform for marketing.
 Twitter came behind LinkedIn as 55% of marketers voted for Twitter.

-YouTube, SlideShare, Facebook, and Instagram tagged behind Twitter and Google+ was rated the least effective social media platform for content marketing.
+YouTube, SlideShare, Facebook, and Instagram tagged behind Twitter and were rated the least effective social media platform for content marketing.

-66% of marketers use search engine marketing as their paid advertising method
+46. 66% of marketers use Search Engine Marketing as their paid advertising method

 Search Engine Marketing (SEM) is the primary method of paid advertising most B2B marketers opt for, closely followed by print or offline promotion, before online banner ads, promoted posts, social ads, and others.